National Flower and Natural Heritage

 Frequently Asked Questions

-Why was the Vanda Miss Joaquim chosen as the national flower?
+Why was Vanda Miss Joaquim chosen as Singapore's national flower?

-How can active learning help students appreciate the national flower?
+How can active learning help students understand national flower and heritage?

 Planning templates for Social Studies